ImanDahliaa/ImanDahliaa/README.md

 ## Hi there 👋

-🎓 Currently pursuing a Bachelor of Electronic Engineering Technology (Electronic Systems) (Hons.) at Universiti Malaysia Perlis (UniMAP).
+🎓 Im Currently pursuing a Bachelor of Electronic Engineering Technology (Electronic Systems) (Hons.) at Universiti Malaysia Perlis (UniMAP).

 🔧 Have hands-on experience in manufacturing, assembly, and troubleshooting, with strong interest in practical engineering applications.